 Lack of Real-time Updates in the Dashboard

 Data recency and refresh rate can also become an issue in Google Data Studio.
 Although technically you can pull the latest data through the platform at any time, in practice the story can be more complicated.
-Complaints among data researchers have piled up over time in regards to how many steps and how long it takes to obtain data that is 100% current.
+Complaints among data researchers and data storytellers have piled up over time in regards to how many steps and how long it takes to obtain data that is 100% current.

 Again, plug-ins become necessary to combat the issue, which can work in the short term.
 But it’s not the most seamless user experience when it comes to generating up-to-date reports.
 This can be a dealbreaker for something like enterprise SEO work, where large amounts of the freshest data are required to help inform highly-consequential decisions.